MakeSchool-Tutorials/GameOfLife-Unity-VR/P1-GOL/content.md

 ---

 >[action]
->Download and open the GOL Project in Unity.
+>Open the Command Prompt application from your Start menu and type:
+>
+>cd Desktop
+>git clone git clone https://MakeSchool-Tutorials@bitbucket.org/MakeSchool-Tutorials/gameoflife-unity.git

+A folder should appear named "gameoflife-unity" should appear on your Desktop with a folder named "GOL" inside.

+>[action]
+> Open Unity, and open the project by choosing "Open," and then navigating to and selecting the folder "GOL."

 You should see some HUD floating over a nebulous space.

 ![](../media/image50.png)